FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Importing isotope data
 ~~~~~~~~~~~~~~~~~~~~~~
 If you are importing isotope data, this package requires that the file is in `.csv` format and that the first two rows correspond to the starting time of the experiment and the initial trapping time of fraction 1, respectively.
-Additionally, the file must contain a 'fraction' column and isotope/mass columns must have `ug_frac`, `d13C`, `d13C_std`, `Fm`, and `Fm_std` headers [2]_.
+Additionally, the file must contain a 'fraction' column and isotope/mass columns must have `ug_frac`, `d13C`, `d13C_std`, `Fm`, and `Fm_std` headers.
 For example:

 +-------------+----------+---------+--------+----------+--------+----------+
 |  date_time  | fraction | ug_frac |  d13C  | d13C_std |   Fm   |  Fm_std  |